What is the role of XICA consultants in supporting data-driven decision-making?

 ── At XICA, I believe projects are carried out across departments, including consultants.
 What is the team structure like?

-We also work with the marketing department to create opportunities for communication with clients through events both inside and outside the company, and we communicate daily with the business planning department to align business plans with the business situation.
+We also collaborate with the marketing department to create opportunities for communication with clients through internal and external events, and we work daily with the business strategy department to align business plans with the business situation.

-We work not only within the business division, but also with the management division and human resources division, as well as the development division to reflect client needs in the product, so the business is promoted throughout the entire company.
+We work not only with departments that directly deal with clients, but also with corporate departments, as well as the development department to reflect client needs in product solutions, so the business is driven by the entire company.

 ▲XICA's organizational structure.
 The entire company works together to advance the business